-These are 30 minute no-mind meditations compiled from the no-minds which were done in Osho’s presence.
+These no-mind meditations are compiled from the no-minds which were done in Osho’s presence.
 The gibberish stage has been lengthened and silent spaces have been added within Osho’s guided meditations.
 The links to the meditations are at the bottom of this page.
+You can either left click and listen online or right click and “save link as” to download to your computer.

 For those of you who are not familiar with no-mind meditation here are the instructions: